varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 dot(x,y)
 ```

+(content:references:risk-volatility)=
 ## Volatility
+Now that we have defined different types of returns, and the rewards of a portfolio, let's define
+risk.
+This risk of an asset or a collection of assets can be quantified by asset price volatility.
 The volatility of an asset price e.g., the share price of firm $i$ with ticker symbol `XYZ` is
 defined as the standard deviation of the {ref}`content:references:log-return`: